Updated: Oct 16

 8. Transfer of property: as detailed by Catherine's slide below, the Parents will have a capital gains tax liability if the market value at the time of transfer is greater than their acquisition cost.
 There is a tax relief that provides that the child can reduce their Gift tax (on receipt of this property) by the Capital Gains Tax paid by their parents on the transfer.
 However the child must retain the property for two years to retain this offset relief.

-These are some very brief notes on some elements of the tax strategies which Catherine and her team at PKF O'Connor Leddy Holmes can create.
-Please contact Catherine to discuss in more detail some of the above strategies and mechanisms.
+These are some very brief notes on some elements of the tax strategies which Catherine and her team at PKF O'Connor Leddy Holmes can advise on.
+Please contact Catherine to review your property situation and to ascertain whether potentially there is an opportunity to restructure your assets.

 firstname.lastname@example.org // 01 - 496 1444

-As always these are not recommendations and please do your own research.
-I am not a financial advisor.
+As always these are not recommendations and please do your own independent research before making any investments.